Flash lock: Development

 In England the "gate" was similar to a temporary needle dam: a set of boards, called paddles, supported against the current by upright timbers called rymers which normally kept the level of water above it to navigable levels.
 Boats moving downstream would wait above the lock until the paddles (and their rymers) were removed, which would allow a "flash" of water to pass through, carrying the boats with it.
-Upstream boats would be winched or towed through the lock with the paddles removed.
+Boats moving upstream would be winched or towed through the lock with the paddles removed.
 Considerable skill was involved both in removing the paddles in a timely manner and navigating the boat through the lock.
-Flash locks of this type have been documented since at least 1295 C.E.
+Flash locks of this type have been documented in China since at least the 1st century BCE and on the Thames since at least 1295.

 Flash locks were commonly built into small dams or weirs where a head of water was used for powering a mill.
 The lock allowed boats to pass the weir while still allowing the mill to operate when the gate was closed.
 However it could take up to a day or even more to restore the water levels after a boat had passed, so their use was unpopular with the millers.

 As navigation increased in importance, improvements were made to the basic design, and they came to be known by various names according to where they were located.
-Thus on the Thames they were called navigation weirs, on the East Anglian rivers they were called staunches, those on the River Avon, Warwickshire were called water gates, and in a number of instances they were called half locks.
+Thus on the Thames they were called navigation weirs, on the East Anglian rivers they were called staunches or stanches, those on the River Avon, Warwickshire were called water gates, and in a number of instances they were called half locks.
 On the River Nene and some of the tributaries of the River Great Ouse, a design using a guillotine gate in a wooden frame was used from the early seventeenth century onwards.
 The gate was opened by operating a large spoked wheel, connected by chains to a toothed drum.